CatalinaScheleff/Inspirational-Quote-Generator-1/README.md

 Who can access to my API?
-configure schema and then add auth directives we need: create a query (a wey to speak to lambda) lambda function public data (How many quotes?)
+configure schema and then add auth directives we need: create a query (a wey to speak to lambda) "query" refers to a request for information from a database lambda function public data (How many quotes?)